Latent Action Priors for Locomotion with Deep Reinforcement Learning: Results

-\textbf{2x Unitree A1 task.} We construct an environment where two Unitree A1s jointly have to solve the task of maneuvering a \SI{1}{\metre} rod to a randomly sampled target location (\autoref{fig:agents}.f).
-Due to the coupled dynamics and high dimensional action space, this task is difficult to solve for on-policy DRL.
+Additionally, we construct an environment where two Unitree A1s jointly have to solve the task of maneuvering a rod to a randomly sampled target location (\autoref{fig:agents}.f).
+This scenario is interesting from a robotics perspective, as optimization of a monolithic policy might perform better than developing separate controllers for each quadruped.
+Due to the coupled dynamics and high dimensional action space, this task is difficult to solve for on-policy DRL and has only been solved using an optimization-based approach \cite{Vincenti.b}.
 We report the achieved task reward and success rate in \autoref{fig:complex_task_result}.
-Success is defined as being within \SI{0.1}{\metre} of the target rod location.
-The only method that achieves a non-zero success rate is PPO+latent(ours)+style.
-Thus, latent action priors and style rewards enable PPO to solve previously unsolvable tasks.
-We note that one reason for achieving a task-solving rate of only \SI{25}{\percent} is that the episodes terminate early due to the time truncation in the environment (\autoref{fig:results_complex_task_episode_length}).
-Thus, the success rate can potentially be improved by increasing the time horizon.
+The only method that achieves a non-zero success rate is PPO+latent (ours)+style.

-\textbf{Sensitivity towards hyperparameters: latent action space dimension and full action space weight.} Parameter tuning is typically difficult in IL and DRL.
-We investigate the sensitivity of our approach towards the introduced parameters latent action space dimension and full action space weight for the Unitree A1 environment (\autoref{fig:results_sensitivity}).
-The valid range for the full action space weight is $[0.0, 1.0]$, and for the latent action space dimension $[0...a_{full}]$.
+\textbf{Sensitivity towards hyperparameters.} Parameter tuning is typically difficult in IL and DRL.
+Thus, we investigate the sensitivity of our approach towards the two newly introduced parameters latent action space dimension and full action space weight (\autoref{fig:results_sensitivity}).
 We observe stable learning for a wide range of valid parameters.
-For future work that uses latent action space priors, we recommend a full action space weight between $[0.1, 0.5]$, where comparatively unstable agents such as humanoids should use higher values, and stable agents such as quadrupeds lower values.
+For future work, we recommend a full action space weight between $[0.1, 0.5]$, where comparatively unstable agents such as humanoids should use higher values, and stable agents such as quadrupeds lower values.
 For the latent action space dimension, higher values tend to perform better than lower values.
-Interestingly, this shows that not the dimensionality reduction in the latent action space is a driver for performance, but the information about the correlations of the actions.

-The robustness of our approach's parameters is a significant benefit compared to generative adversarial-based imitation methods that require intensive hyperparameter tuning.
+Interestingly, this shows that the dimensionality reduction in the latent action space is not a major driver for performance but rather information about the correlations of the actions which potentially simplifies exploration.
+In summary, the robustness of our approach's parameters is a significant advantage compared to other methods that require extensive hyperparameter tuning.